timsutton/osx-vm-templates/README.md

 This is a set of templates and scripts that will prepare an OS X installer media that performs an unattended install for use with [Packer](http://packer.io) and [VeeWee](http://github.com/jedi4ever/veewee).
 These were originally developed for VeeWee.

 This also configures the machine such that it can be used out of the box with [Vagrant](http://www.vagrantup.com) and the [Hashicorp VMware Fusion provider](http://www.vagrantup.com/vmware).
-This requires at least Vagrant 1.3.0 (not yet released) and vagrant-vmware-fusion 0.8.2.
+This requires at least Vagrant 1.3.0 and vagrant-vmware-fusion 0.8.2.

 ## Usage